How to improve thyroid levels and low platelet count?

 2. Taking supplements with thyroid medication is not advisable.

-3. I suggest you to take Indukantham Kashayam, two tablets daily before food.
+3. I suggest you take Indukantham Kashayam, two tablets daily before food.

 4. Take Panchakolasava 30 ml twice daily after food.